vivaidris/demo_cpp_site/README.md

 - [Description](#description)

 - ## **Description**
   Hello and welcome to my first ever project.
 I've made my project mainly for experimental and learning reasons, and maybe I will continue this project for who knows how long.
-This project is very simple: It's main reason is to control login/logout/register.
+This project is very simple: The project's main reason is to control login/logout/register.
 It allows users to also change their account information and view it.